Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Experiments

 \subsection{Ablation Studies}

 \textbf{Ablation for Components.} We evaluate the effect of our two components on Self Forcing~\cite{huang2025self}.
 We observe that directly applying 1D sparse attention (90\% sparsity) without fine-tuning results in a severe quality collapse (\eg, degraded visual fidelity and dynamics).
 Although further fine-tuning partially recovers performance, it still falls short of dense attention (84.1 \emph{vs.} 82.8 in Total Score).
 When combined with CAG, the model exhibits notable gains in Aesthetic Quality and Imaging Quality, but its dynamics deteriorate, suggesting that under aggressive sparsity the model relies more heavily on priors from preceding chunks at the expense of motion.
 In contrast, introducing HSA substantially improves dynamics and ultimately surpasses dense attention in Total Score.
+To more intuitively demonstrate the role of each component, we also include long-video visualizations of CAG and HSA in the Appendix.

 \textbf{Sensitivity Analysis on HSA.} We conduct a hyperparameter study on the number of retrieved frames ($topk$) in the first-stage retrieval of HSA, reported in Tab.~\ref{tab:ablation_hsa}.
 Due to limited time and resources, we evaluate three settings ($topk\in\{6,9,12\}$).
 Our method remains highly robust, achieving similarly strong performance across these choices.
 This further suggests that, for each query block, attending to only a small subset of past frames is sufficient to mitigate inconsistency issues.